account-tech/docs/move-framework/concepts/dependencies.md

 }
 ```

-In a package dependent from account.tech, such a module must be defined:
+In a package dependent on account.tech, such a module must be defined:

-* a Witness is defined for each of the package versions, similar to the UpgradeCap version
+* A Witness is defined for each package version, similar to the UpgradeCap version
-* the latest Witness is used in a `current()` package-only function that returns a `VersionWitness`&#x20;
+* The latest Witness is used in a `current()` package-only function that returns a `VersionWitness`
-* this type is then used in certain functions and checked against the Account dependencies&#x20;
+* This type is then used in certain functions and checked against the Account dependencies

 ```rust
 module my_module::version;